A Review of My Experience with the

 - Do I think the Investor Foundation Workshop is a rip-off ?
 Read on

 - Investools - An educational organization with a nice Web-based stock screening tool call the Investor Toolbox.
-Investools merged with ThinkOrSwim a few years back.
+Investools was a subsidiary of the ThinkOrSwim Group because, as you'll see below, one of the founders of ThinkOrSwim, Tom Sosnoff, has a passion for educating retail investors.

-- ThinkOrSwim (TOS) - A brokerage firm that developed an incredibly powerful, very sophisticated (read "kick ass") analysis and trading platform targeted towards options traders (but good for stock traders as well).
+- ThinkOrSwim (TOS) - A brokerage firm that developed an incredibly powerful, very sophisticated (read "kick ass") analysis and trading platform built for options traders (but good for stock traders as well).

 - TD Ameritrade (TDA) - A discount brokerage firm that was the result of a merger between the discount brokerage firms of TD Waterhouse and Ameritrade.
 In 2009 TD Ameritrade acquired the previously-combined Investools/ThinkOrSwim organization.